 Bill Maher’s 9th Annual New Year’s Comedy Extravaganza starring

 Maher began his career as a stand-up comedian and still performs sold-out dates across the country.
 But he may be best known for his television programming, which has never held back and has set the boundaries of where funny and political talk can go on American television.
 First on Politically Incorrect (Comedy Central, ABC, 1993-2002) and for the last 10 years on HBO’s Real Time, Maher’s combination of unflinching honesty and big laughs has earned him 34 Emmy nominations; winning his first in 2014 as the Executive Producer for HBO’s Vice.
 In 2008, he wrote and starred in Religulous directed by Larry Charles (Borat).
 The documentary about religions around the world went on to become the eighth highest-grossing documentary ever.

 Fans can expect the unexpected when it comes to Maher’s New Year’s extravaganza.
 In 2013, Academy Award-winner actor Sean Penn and director Michael Moore made a surprise appearance to introduce Pearl Jam’s Eddie Vedder, who wowed the crowd with a surprise acoustic set.
 In 2015, David Spade and Jeff Ross added to the hysteria, and were followed up by Margaret Cho and Dana Gould in 2016 and finally by Bob Saget and Reggie Brown in 2017.
 Last year, Bill’s Hawaii shows with Natasha Leggero and Carol Leifer were joined by a host of surprise celebrity guests including Woody Harrelson, Paul Simon, Eddie Vedder, Bonnie Hunt and Sean Penn.
-No matter what happens, one thing is for certain: The Islands are the place to be as the world welcomes in 2019.
+No matter what happens, one thing is for certain: This show is the place to be as the world welcomes in 2020.

 “I think everybody wants to be in Hawaii in December,” Maher said.
 “That was my plan all year; get my ass booked there for New Year’s!”